 My mobile/manufactured is falling apart

 If you already own a mobile or manufactured home, and it’s getting older, why replace it with another mobile or manufactured home, when you could build a stick-built home on your property?
 You already have several advantages, one large one being that most of your site development has already been done, and so you will save quite a bit of cost there.
 Another advantage is that you likely already have some, perhaps even all, of your mortgage paid down, and since a stick-built home always sells for more than a mobile or manufactured home, your move-in equity on your new stick-built home will be substantial.

 Click here to read about the advantages of a stick-framed home over a mobile or manufactured home.

 My house burned down

 We have had several clients come to us whose homes have burned down.
-In some cases the home that burned down was not what they really wanted to being with, and so their insurance money gives them an opportunity to have a brand new home that they’ve always dreamed of.
+In some cases, the home that burned down was not what they really wanted to begin with, and so their insurance money gives them an opportunity to have a brand new home that they’ve always dreamed of.
 Or if you really loved the floor plan you had, we have a designer on staff that can draw that plan up for you (with your help of course).
 In this case, you get the same plan you loved before, but with new materials and updated to the most recent building codes.
-On occasion we can even use part or all of the existing foundation, although it will need to be inspected to make sure the fire didn’t damage it.
+On occasion, we can even use part or all of the existing foundation, although it will need to be inspected to make sure the fire didn’t damage it.

 I’m an investor hoping to cash in when the economy turns around